FAIRDataPipeline/FAIR_JAVA_API/softwarechecklist.md

 > - [x] Some work remaining or caveats
 > - [ ] Needs to be addressed
 >
-> I'm still working on the documentation.
-There is a readme which I will improve.
+> There is a readme, there are javaDocs, there is user documentation, there is an example 'javaSimpleModel' to show how to use the
+> library.
+All of this can still be improved, as can the developer documentation.

 ### Is there suitable collaboration infrastructure?